IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 ![tekton-dashboard](./images/tekton-dashboard.png)

 **Tekton Dashboard** shows tekton resources, namespace, secrets, service accounts, webhooks etc. The IBM Cloud Pak for Application provides some pre-defined pipelines for Java and NodeJs application in Kabanero namespace.
-If incase existing pipelines does not fulfil the purpose then you can write your own pipeline code and use `Import Tekton Resource` option.
-Here in this code pattern, the pre-defined pipeline is used for the weather app (Java application).
+If the default provided pipelines does not fulfil the purpose then you can write your own pipeline code and use `Import Tekton Resource` option.
+Here in this code pattern, you will use the pre-defined pipeline for the weather app (Java application).
 The first step towards configuring the pipeline is that you need to create the webhook.
 Let's start.

 **Create Webhook**